 Early days, of course, but nonetheless it makes for a captivating beginning to what already promises to be one of the most intriguing title races in recent years.

-That'll only make things tougher for Real Madrid, who struggled last season without the goals and influence of Cristiano Ronaldo and finished third, 19 points off the top.
+That only makes things tougher for Real Madrid, who struggled last season without the goals and influence of Cristiano Ronaldo and finished third, 19 points off the top.

-They've responded by reinstating Zidane as manager, who won three consecutive UEFA Champions League finals in his first spell, and building a new squad of Galacticos led by the signings of Eden Hazard, Luka Jovic and Ferland Mendy.
-So far, it looks to be paying off.
+They've responded by reinstating Zinédine Zidane as manager, who won three consecutive UEFA Champions League finals in his first spell, and building a new squad of Galacticos led by the signings of Eden Hazard, Luka Jovic and Ferland Mendy.
+So far it appears to be paying off.

 Watch La Liga matches in the UK and Republic of Ireland